akbir/deq-jax/README.md

 This repo provides the following re-usable components:

 1. JAX implementation of the Broyden's method, a quasi-Newton method for finding roots in k variables.
 This method is JIT-able
-2. Implementation of Rootfind forward and backward method with custom vector-Jacobi product (backwards method) for Haiku pure functions
+2. JAX implementation DEQ model (custom backwards method) for Haiku pure functions
 3. Haiku implementation of the Transformer with input injections

 ## Usage